samuelgoto/proposal-named-parameters/README.md

 );
 ```

+You can find here a list of web apis sorted by [number of parameters](#by-number-of-parameters).

 ## Documentation

 It works well too even with as few as three parameters and extremely popular functions (but possibly a very unpopular parameter).
 For example: